Vermont: Pre-colonial

 The first humans to inhabit what is now Vermont arrived about 11,000 years ago, as the glaciers of the last ice age receded.
 Small groups of hunter-gatherers followed herds of caribou, elk, and mastodon through the grasslands of the Champlain Valley.
 At that time much of the region was mixed tundra.
 The oldest human artifacts are 11,000 year old projectile points found along the eastern shore of the saltwater Champlain Sea.
 This time is known as the Paleo-Indian period.

 By about 8,000 years ago, the Champlain Sea had become the freshwater Lake Champlain and the climate was more temperate, bringing increased diversity of flora and fauna.
 This was the beginning of the Archaic period.
 By about 4,300 years ago, the forests were as they are today.
 Large mammals underwent extinction or migrated north, and the human population became reliant on smaller game and plants.
 People developed fishing equipment and stone cookware, and practiced woodworking and food storage.
 They had time for travel, leisure, and performed elaborate ceremonies.
 Most of the state's territory was occupied by the Abenaki, south-western parts were inhabited by the Mohicans and south-eastern borderlands by the Pocumtuc and the Pennacook.

 Over 3,000 years ago, the Woodland period began.
 Food was increasingly sourced from domesticated plants, including maize, beans, and squash.
 Agriculture meant a change from dispersed hunter-gatherering towards the establishment of larger settlements.
 Pottery was made from local clay, and tools were made from chert found along the Winooski River.
 Canoes were used for fishing and travel.

 The arrival of European explorers in the 1600s marked the end of the Woodland period and the beginning of the Abenaki.
 At that time, there were about 10,000 Indigenous people in what is now Vermont, of whom an estimated 75–90% were killed by European diseases like smallpox.
 Survivors moved north to New France or assimilated with European settlers.
 Today, there are no Indian reservations in Vermont.
 In As of 2021, 0.2% of live births in Vermont were to American Indian people.

 Nearly all information about the Pre-Columbian era of Vermont is from found artifacts.
 About 750 prehistoric sites are known in Vermont, but few have been excavated by archaeologists, and those on private property benefit from no legal protection.

-About 20 native toponyms survive in the state, including Lake Bomoseen, Lake Memphremagog, Missisquoi River, Monadnock Mountain, and Winooski.
+Several native toponyms survive in the state, including Lake Bomoseen, Lake Memphremagog, Missisquoi River, Monadnock Mountain, and Winooski.